kwatts949/CurriculumVitae/README.md

 In 2020, I decided to rediscover my love of learning and do another degree in Chemistry.
 Prior to that I had been self-studying A-Level Maths in my free-time.
 Come 2022, full of confidence and ambition from two years of successful intensive learning, I realised what I really love most about science is problem-solving, using computers to solve complex problems, like protein-folding a la DeepMind.

-I'm now ready for a new challenge, to explore something I've long wanted to do.
+Having recently graduated from Makers, I am keen to further my knowledge and expand my skillset.
+I have continued to learn, creating small projects, studying a course in REACT and will soon be starting an evening class in Web Development with Code First Girls.

 Coding gives me the opportunity to learn something new every day, to problem-solve to my hearts content, and challenge my brain and creativity in ways I couldn't have imagined.
 I'm looking to work in an exciting, progressive, tech-led company and see what we can achieve together.

 </div>